Literature / Roma Sub Rosa

 The books in reading order.
 Publication dates given in parentheses:

 - Seven Wonders (2012).
-A prequel focussing on Gordianus' travels as a youth.
+A prequel focussing on a young Gordianus' journey to see the The Seven Wonders of the World.

 - Raiders of the Nile (2014).
 A second prequel, set during the time Gordianus spends in Alexandria as a young man.